ArturLog/ObjectOperations/README.md

 # ObjectOperations
-Study project using some technologies:
+Study project for laboratories using:
 - LINQ
 - xPath
 - XML